getcellm/cellm/README.md

 - [Docker](https://www.docker.com/products/docker-desktop/) (optional)
 - A GPU and [NVIDIA CUDA Toolkit 12.4](https://developer.nvidia.com/cuda-downloads) or higher (optional)

-You can run small models with Llamafile without docker or a GPU.
-For Ollama and vLLM docker compose files in this repository you will need docker, and for higher quality models you will need a GPU.
+To get started, you can run small models with Llamafile on your CPU.
+Cellm can automatically download and run these models for you.
+For Ollama and vLLM you will need docker, and for higher quality models you will need a GPU.

 ### Build